Eddiedude1/ai-navigator/README.md

 Since Cloudflare bypass didn't succeed, demonstrating AI logic through simulation...

-Simulation 1: Bunnings homepage with search box 2025-06-18 22:22:05 - INFO - HTTP Request: POST https://api.anthropic.com/v1/messages "HTTP/1.1 200 OK"
+Simulation 1: Bunnings homepage with search box 2025-06-29 15:26:30 - INFO - HTTP Request: POST https://api.anthropic.com/v1/messages "HTTP/1.1 200 OK"
-   AI Decision: Type 'cordless drill' into the search box and press Enter/Submit - When looking for a specific product type like a cordless drill, using the search box is the most direct and efficient method rather than navigating through category menus.
-The search term 'cordless drill' is specific enough to return relevant results but not so narrow as to miss potential options.
-This is particularly effective on hardware store sites like Bunnings where product names are standardized.
+   AI Decision: type 'cordless drill' into the main search box - The search box is the quickest and most direct way to find specific products like cordless drills.
+Using precise search terms will yield relevant results rather than browsing through categories.

-Simulation 2: Search results for cordless drill 2025-06-18 22:22:12 - INFO - HTTP Request: POST https://api.anthropic.com/v1/messages "HTTP/1.1 200 OK"
+Simulation 2: Search results for cordless drill 2025-06-29 15:26:34 - INFO - HTTP Request: POST https://api.anthropic.com/v1/messages "HTTP/1.1 200 OK"
-   AI Decision: Review and compare key drill specifications focusing on voltage, battery type, included batteries, torque levels, and user ratings - To find the best cordless drill match, we need to evaluate core features that indicate quality and value.
-Higher voltage (18V-20V) suggests more power, lithium-ion batteries offer better performance, inclusion of multiple batteries provides convenience, high torque ratings enable versatility, and positive user ratings validate real-world performance.
-Cross-referencing these factors helps identify the optimal choice.
+   AI Decision: scan and filter search results by key criteria: battery voltage, customer ratings (4+ stars), price range ($50-200), and major reputable brands like DeWalt, Milwaukee, or Makita - Need to quickly identify high-quality drills that represent good value by focusing on the most important specs and reliable brands while eliminating low-quality options.
+Customer ratings help validate real-world performance.

 Simulation 3: Specific drill product page
-2025-06-18 22:22:17 - INFO - HTTP Request: POST https://api.anthropic.com/v1/messages "HTTP/1.1 200 OK"
+2025-06-29 15:26:38 - INFO - HTTP Request: POST https://api.anthropic.com/v1/messages "HTTP/1.1 200 OK"
-   AI Decision: click on 'Add to Cart' button - Since we're already on a specific drill product page and the goal is to add the drill to the cart, the most direct action is to click the 'Add to Cart' button.
-This is typically prominently displayed on product pages and is the standard way to initiate a purchase.
-No need for additional product research or comparison since we've already selected the specific drill.
+   AI Decision: click add to cart button - Since we are already on a specific drill product page and the goal is to add a cordless drill to cart, the direct action is to click the add to cart button to fulfill the task

 PHASE 5: Results Analysis and Technical Summary
 --------------------------------------------------
-Total session duration: 652.2s
+Total session duration: 914.1s
-Bypass attempts made: 2
+Bypass attempts made: 3
-AI decisions made: 29
+AI decisions made: 42
-Screenshots captured: 4
+Screenshots captured: 6

 Technical Achievements:
    Externalized all configuration to TOML for easy modification